idhruvz/Olist-Delivery-Time-Prediction/README.md

 ---

-##  Project Structure

-.
-├── app.py
-├── delivery_time_model.pkl
-├── model_columns.json
-├── Feature_imp_olist.png
-├── shap_olist.png
-├── olist_orders_dataset.csv
-├── olist_order_items_dataset.csv
-├── olist_sellers_dataset.csv
-├── requirements.txt
-└── README.md

----

 ##  Key Learnings

-- ML models require training-time dependencies at inference
-- Freight is the strongest proxy for delivery delay
-- Seller experience improves delivery reliability
 - Explainability is critical for trust in ML systems
-- Linux deployment is case-sensitive (file names matter)
+- Serialized ML models require all training-time dependencies at inference
+- Deployment environments can behave differently from local setups

 ---